TOKYO ELECTRON LIMITED

 • Safety problems with the Company's products or serious accidents resulting in workplace injuries could lead to damage to customers, liability for damages and a decline in public trust and confidence in the Company's safety initiatives

-• Based on the “Safety First” approach, implement inherently safe design with an awareness of risk reduction at the product development stage
+• Based on the “Safety First” approach, we implement thorough safety design at the product development phase with risk reduction in mind

 6.Quality